-The following table presents those costs capitalised as well as expensed that were incurred during each of the years ended as of 31 December 2017, 2016 and 2015.
+The following table presents those costs capitalized as well as expensed that were incurred during each of the years ended as of 31 December 2018, 2017 and 2016.
 The acquisition of properties includes the cost of acquisition of proved or unproved oil and gas properties.
 Exploration costs include geological and geophysical costs, costs necessary for retaining undeveloped properties, drilling costs and exploratory wells equipment.
 Development costs include drilling costs and equipment for developmental wells, the construction of facilities for extraction, treatment and storage of hydrocarbons and all necessary costs to maintain facilities for the existing developed reserves.